Medicare & Insurance Resources

 Can't find what you're looking for?
 Call us at 833-754-7846, we're here to help.

-Kentucky Residents: You Have a Special Right to Save Money on Medicare Supplements
+A Special Right to Save Money on Your Medicare Supplement Plan

-If you live in Kentucky and have a Medicare Supplement plan (also called Medigap), you have a special advantage that most states don't offer — the Birthday Rule.
+If you have a Medicare Supplement plan (also called Medigap), you may have a valuable advantage that most states don't offer — the Birthday Rule.

 What's the Birthday Rule?